vennela0743/webgpu-babylon-demo/README.md

 # Babylon WebGPU Demo

-An interactive architectural viewer built with **Babylon.js**, **React**, and **WebGPU**.
+An interactive 3D architectural viewer built with Babylon.js, React, and WebGPU.
-It renders the Wells Fargo tower and the Alsop bridge, lets you rotate/pan/zoom with smooth camera controls, and includes model highlighting plus a minimal HUD.
+This project showcases the Wells Fargo Tower and Alsop Bridge rendered with smooth and intuitive camera controls for rotating, panning, and zooming.
+It features a clean, minimal interface and supports model highlighting for better visualization.

-> **WebGPU requirement**: run on Chrome/Edge ≥121 (or Safari ≥17.4).
-The dev server and production builds send the required COOP/COEP headers so you do **not** need to enable the “Unsafe WebGPU” flag.
+> **WebGPU requirement**: Works on Chrome/Edge ≥121 (or Safari ≥17.4).

 ---